Table of Contents

 Currently, Taxotere is used to treat several forms of cancer including:

 - Head and neck cancer

-The drug is also being investigated as a potential treatment for small cell bladder, lung, ovarian, and pancreatic cancer, as well as soft tissue sarcoma and melanoma.
+The drug is also being investigated by researchers and doctors as a potential treatment for small cell bladder, lung, ovarian, and pancreatic cancer, as well as soft tissue sarcoma and melanoma.

 How Does Taxotere Work?

 Taxotere does not come in pill form and is given intravenously through IV.
 The amount given depends on individual factors such as height and weight, general condition of health, and the specific type of cancer or condition being treated.
 Your oncologist will determine the dose and duration of treatment.
 Taxotere is derived from the plant alkaloids of the bark of the Pacific Yew tree.
 It works by preventing cancer cells from dividing and spreading.
 It does this by inhibiting certain structures within the cell that that are required for cell division and replication.
 When these structures are inhibited, the cell dies, and the cancer can’t spread.

 As with most drugs, patients receiving Taxotere may experience a variety of side effects, most of which will go away once treatment is completed.
 Because the dose and schedule are different for individual patients, those on higher doses may experience more or more severe side effects.

 Side effects that occur in more than 30 percent of patients:

 - Nadir – 5 to 9 days (time between cycles when low blood counts are experienced)